The Chinese Grammar Structures List for Beginners: 13 Patterns to Get You Started

 7. Clause + 吧

-However, you can also add it to the end of a statement, and it suggests that you’re seeking confirmation (like “…right?” in English):
+However, you can also add it to the end of a statement, and it suggests that you’re seeking confirmation.

-How about we go eat? (or lets go eat!)
+How about we go eat? / Let’s go eat.

 8. Clause + 呢

-Answers to a 呢 question don’t have to be a simple yes or no (unlike 吗), and can be more open ended.
+Unlike 吗, answers to a 呢 question don’t have to be a simple “yes” or “no” and can be more open-ended.
 The English equivalent is “and…” or “and what about…”

 Common Chinese Grammar Patterns for 会 (huì) vs. 能 (néng)

-So 会 and 能 both mean “can,” but they don’t mean the same thing.
-What’s the difference?
+So 会 and 能 both mean “can,” but here’s how they’re different:

 9. 会 + Verb

 会 most commonly means “can” or “able to,” specifically for learned knowledge.
-Use it for acquired skills, not abilities which you were born with.
+Use it for acquired skills, not abilities that you were born with.